 Following her home, he tried to talk himself out of watching her from afar it wasn’t like him, yet he found it impossible not to, he couldn’t help himself.
 She was interlaced into his every thought.
 He needed to know where she lived so that he would always know where to find her.
 After watching the taxi pull up to her house and her up the stairs into her apartment Bruce was satisfied for now at least.
 “Home Max.”

 Later that night he laid in bed and wondered what she was doing anxious to return in hopes of seeing her again.

-The column was printed in the local college newspaper, not that she was an expert but her readers seemed to like her advice and her column proved to be an exciting read and it proved to be her inspiration while getting her bachelor’s degree in Journalism.
-After graduating she moved back to Portland and bought a classic Victorian home with her inheritance, it was rather large so after a year she had it renovated and rented out the down stairs leaving her a two-bedroom apartment upstairs with a winding staircase as her entrance on the side of the house.
-For the first five years after college Salina spent most of her time doing freelance work for a number of popular woman magazines not her dream job but it paid the bills and put some experience under her belt and padding on her resume.
+The column was printed in the local college newspaper, not that she was an expert, but her readers seemed to like her advice and her column proved to be an exciting read and it proved to be her inspiration while getting her bachelor’s degree in Journalism.
+After graduating she moved back to Portland and bought a classic Victorian home with her inheritance, it was rather large so after a year she had it renovated and rented out the downstairs leaving her a two-bedroom apartment upstairs with a winding staircase as her entrance on the side of the house.
+For the first five years after college, Salina spent most of her time doing freelance work for several popular woman magazines, not her dream job but it paid the bills and put some experience under her belt and padding on her resume.